hash-gaming/code-of-conduct/code-of-conduct.md

 ## Moderator Discretion

 The Code of Conduct is enforced at the discretion of the moderators and is not in any way a complete or binding document for a moderator to enforce.
 The omission or inclusion of a topic/behavior does not force a moderator into action.
-Circumstances and special cases can require more than this document can provide.
+Context and intent are taken into consideration.

 ## Acknowledgements